spike/CompetitiveProgramming/resources/README.md

 ### Tools I use for Our Algorithms Meetup

-Leetcode Video Solutions - Watch free LeetCode video solutions on the Leetcode problem page itself.
+Leetcode Video Solutions - This Chrome extension overlays a tab with related youtube videos on top of each leetcode problem.
+You do not need Leetcode Premium to use this.
+This extension is **free**.

 https://chrome.google.com/webstore/detail/leetcode-video-solutions/ilnmgkahgjdpkoliooildngldmilhelm